 While waiting for a deceased-donor liver transplant, it is important that you do not travel far from your local area.
 Tell the coordinator about any changes to your address or phone number or if you plan to be away from the area and will not be able to get to the hospital within 6 hours.
 You may need to relocate to the Seattle area while waiting for an organ if you will not be able to get to the hospital within 6 hours either by plane or car.

 Know How You'll Get to the Hospital

-You must be able to get to the hospital as soon as you are told that an organ is available if you are waiting for a deceased-donor organ.
+You must be able to get to the hospital within 6 hours after you are told that an organ is available if you are waiting for a deceased-donor organ.
 Your coordinator and social worker can help you make travel plans ahead of time so everything is arranged for when you get the call.

 Read About Hospital Services